windmill-labs/windmilldocs/blog/2023-02-14-selenium-integration/index.md

 <!--truncate-->

-:::caution
+:::info

-You will have to self-host Windmill and Selenoid for this method to work or request a dedicated instance at contact@windmill.dev
+You will have to [self-host](/docs/advanced/self_host) Windmill and Selenoid for this method to work or request a dedicated instance at contact@windmill.dev

 :::